Shannon Specializes in

 Skin crawls at the thought of clocking in a "regular" career for the next 30 years.

-Friends all have an audacious dream or burning passion but you don't.
+Friends have audacious dreams or burning passions but you don't.

 Mind goes blank when you think about what you want want to do for a career.